 Master artist Bernard Barros Ellorin will train his apprentice Kimberly Kalanduyan in Kulintang music of the Southern Philippines.

-DaEun Jung + Melody Hyun-Jeong Shim, Los Angeles
+DaEun Jung + Melody Hyun-Jeong Sim, Los Angeles

-Apprentice Melody Hyun-Jeong Shim will be mentored by master artist DaEun Jung in Korean folk dance.
+Apprentice Melody Hyun-Jeong Sim (Shim) will be mentored by master artist DaEun Jung in Korean folk dance.

 Youngmin Lee + Stephanie Rue, Pleasanton and Sacramento